Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 ::: info
-When you enable this configuration, federated users logging in to a business application will pass-through their profiles and credentials from an external IdP. pass-through mode.
-The application end-user will bring both the external system's profile and credentials, and Asgardeo Asgardeo will not create a local account for these users.
+When you enable this configuration, federated users logging in to a business application will pass-through their profiles and credentials from an external IdP.
+Asgardeo will not create a local account for these users.
 :::